-District-Level Activities for GATE and Other High-Achieving Students
+District-Level Activity for GATE Students

 Each fall, GUSD hosts an Invention Convention open to all GATE-identified fourth through eighth grade students.
 Students are invited to use their problem-solving and creative thinking skills to invent new products.
 Students display their inventions at the annual Invention Convention.
 Inventions are judged by a panel of community members, which in the past has included staff from NASA's Jet Propulsion Laboratory.
 Awards are given out by grade level.